HEPData/hepdata/INSTALL.rst

 .. code-block:: console

-   $ docker-compose run web bash -c "mkdir -p /code/tmp; ./scripts/initialise_db.sh your@email.com password"
+   $ docker-compose exec web bash -c "mkdir -p /code/tmp; ./scripts/initialise_db.sh your@email.com password"

 Now open http://localhost:5000/ and HEPData should be up and running.
 (It may take a few minutes for Celery to process the sample records.)